ibm-cloud-docs/apiconnect/getting-started.md

 See how easy it is to create an API by importing a YAML definition.

-Complete the tutorial [Importing an API](https://www.ibm.com/support/knowledgecenter/SSMNED_v10/com.ibm.apic.apionprem.doc/tutorial_apionprem_import_api.html){: external} in the {{site.data.keyword.apiconnect_short}} V10 Reserved Knowledge Center.
+Complete the tutorial [Importing an API](https://www.ibm.com/support/knowledgecenter/SSMNED_v10/com.ibm.apic.apionprem.doc/tutorial_apionprem_import_api.html){: external} in the extended {{site.data.keyword.apiconnect_short}} V10 Reserved documentation.

 ## Next steps
 {: #next-steps_getting-started}

-For more step-by-step examples on creating, securing, and testing APIs, see the additional [API Manager tutorials](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.apionprem.doc/tapim_management_tutorials.html){: external} in the {{site.data.keyword.apiconnect_short}} V10 Reserved Knowledge Center.
+For more step-by-step examples on creating, securing, and testing APIs, see the additional [API Manager tutorials](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.apionprem.doc/tapim_management_tutorials.html){: external} in the extended {{site.data.keyword.apiconnect_short}} V10 Reserved documentation.

 If you're ready to focus on specific tasks, see the topics in the [Using API Connect Reserved](/docs/apiconnect?topic=apiconnect-ri-user-over) section for more information on working with APIs and products, catalogs, event analytics, and the Developer Portal.

 ## About your personal data